New Testament Temple Living

 1 Corinthians 3:10-17

 According to the grace of God given to me, like a skilled master builder I laid a foundation, and someone else is building upon it.
 Let each one take care how he builds upon it, for no one can lay a foundation other than that which is laid, which is Jesus Christ.
-Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, straw—each one's work will become manifest, for the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done.
+Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, straw, each one's work will become manifest, for the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done.
 If the work that anyone has built on the foundation survives, he will receive a reward.
 If anyone's work is burned up, he will suffer loss, though he himself will be saved, but only as through fire.
-Do you not know that you are God's temple and that God's Spirit dwells in you?
-If anyone destroys God's temple, God will destroy him.
-For God's temple is holy, and you are that temple.

 Not a Proof Text for Purgatory

-Paul teaches a transcendent, mature, spiritual lifestyle beyond mere human living.
-Unbelievers cannot understand kingdom things because they are spiritually discerned.
-Spiritual living produces lasting works; human living produces deeds like wood, hay, and straw that burn up in the fire of testing.
+Paul teaches there is a transcendent, mature, spiritual lifestyle beyond mere human living—one that produces lasting works.
+Living merely human results in deeds like wood, hay, straw that burn up in the fire of testing.
+There is a greater way: progressing from infants in Christ to mature spiritual people, contributing to the temple of God.

 According to the Grace of God